-Darknet on Macos with GPU and OpenCVLast update: 11 months ago Tag : darknet, ml, dl, macos, hackintosh
+Darknet on Macos with GPU and OpenCVLast update: a year ago Tag : darknet, ml, dl, macos, hackintosh

 Darknet here is not the dark web which requires you to open it with onion browser.
 It is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

 Well, not so easy to install actually, because you need to install opencv and cuda/cudnn first, which is very frustrating, and the google-fu says so, alot of problems when you compile it with opencv.